* ADP shows private-sector jobs gain lower than expected

 But the euro zone's common currency looked somewhat

-vulnerable given a recent run of weak data that when added to
+vulnerable given a recent run of weak data which, when added to

 political turmoil in Italy and concerns about Cyprus, could lead